Archive

 Context Clues Strategies

-Students learn the FP’S BAG SALE approach to learning the meanings of unknown words through surrounding context clues.
-Context clue worksheets will help students master the SALE Context Clue Strategies.
+Students learn how to look to surrounding word clues to decipher the meanings of unknown words.
+Context clue worksheets will help students master the Context Clue Strategies.

 Vocabulary Acquisition and Use Resources

-Greek and Latin word parts lists, vocabulary review games, vocabulary steps, and semantic spectrums provide additional vocabulary instructional resources.
+Greek and Latin word parts lists, vocabulary review games, vocabulary steps, and semantic spectrums provide additional vocabulary instructional resources and support the vocabulary instructional sequence.

 Students who complete each of the Comprehensive Vocabulary Grades 4–8 grade-level programs will have practiced and learned much of the Academic Word Corpus and all of the skills of vocabulary acquisition.
 These students will have gained a comprehensive understanding of academic language and will be well-equipped to apply the skills of context clues strategies and structural analysis to read well and write with precision.
+The vocabulary instructional sequence will ensure that your students make grade-to-grade progress.

-Grammar/Mechanics , ,
+Spelling/Vocabulary , ,

 Morphology Monsters

-Trick and Treat!
+Trick or Treat!

 Looking for a great pre-Halloween or pre-Open House activity to scare your kids into learning high frequency Greek and Latin word parts?
 My Word Part Monsters will do the trick (or treat).
 Download the FREE lessons after these directions.